Gboard: Features

 Gboard is a virtual keyboard app.
 It features Google Search, including web results (removed for Android version of the app) and predictive answers, easy searching and sharing of GIF and emoji content, and a predictive typing engine suggesting the next word depending on context.
 At its May 2016 launch on iOS, Gboard only supported the English language, while it supported "more than 100 languages" at the time of its launch on the Android platform.
 Google states that Gboard will add more languages "over the coming months".
-As of October 2019, 916 languages are supported.
+As of October 2019, 916 languages are supported on Android.

 Gboard features Floating Keyboard and Google Translate in Gboard itself.
 Gboard supports one-handed mode on Android after its May 2016 update.
 This functionality was added to the app when it was branded as Google Keyboard.
 Gboard supports a variety of different keyboard layouts including QWERTY, QWERTZ, AZERTY, Dvorak and Colemak.

 An update for the iOS app released in August 2016 added French, German, Italian, Portuguese, and Spanish languages, as well as offering "smart GIF suggestions", where the keyboard will suggest GIFs relevant to text written.
 The keyboard also offers new options for a dark theme or adding a personal image from the camera roll as the keyboard's background.
 Another new update in March 2018 added Croatian, Czech, Danish, Dutch, Finnish, Greek, Polish, Romanian, Balochi, Swedish, Catalan, Hungarian, Malay, Russian, Latin American Spanish, and Turkish languages, along with support for voice dictation, enabling users to "long press the mic button on the space bar and talk".
 In April 2017, Google significantly increased the amount of Indian languages supported on Gboard, adding 11 new languages, bringing the total number of supported Indian languages to 22.

 In June 2017, the Android app was updated to support recognition of hand-drawn emoji and the ability to predict whole phrases rather than single words.
 The functionality is expected to come to the iOS app at a later time.
 Offline voice recognition was added in March 2019.

-On February 12, 2020, a new feature “Emoji Kitchen” was introduced that allowed users to mash up different emoji and use them as stickers when messaging.
+On February 12, 2020, a new feature "Emoji Kitchen" was introduced that allowed users to mash up different emoji and use them as stickers when messaging.
 Grammar correction was introduced in October 2021, first on the Pixel 6 series.